Meet the members of the MAC Team.

 Engaging with Parliamentarians and federal officials on mining sector issues is a key function MAC undertakes on behalf of its members.
 As Vice President, Government Relations, Geoff is responsible for identifying opportunities and developing strategies to advance MAC priorities in Ottawa.
 Having spent eight years as the Director of Government Relations for the Canadian Electricity Association (CEA) prior to joining MAC, Geoff is well versed in federal energy and resource policy.
 Geoff has significant Parliamentary experience, and for over a decade served as a political advisor to federal Ministers of Industry; Citizenship and Immigration; and several Members of Parliament from Ontario and British Columbia.
 Geoff also serves as MAC’s representative on the Mining Industry Human Resources Council’s Board of Directors.

-Senior Director, Sustainability and Aboriginal Affairs
+Senior Director, Regulatory and Indigenous Affairs

 Tara works with members, stakeholders and government decision makers on policy issues related to Indigenous engagement, wildlife and biodiversity conservation.
 Tara is responsible for the management of MAC’s Towards Sustainable Mining (TSM) initiative.
 This includes facilitating annual TSM reporting, coordinating and delivering training workshops, working closely with members on the implementation of the program and its ongoing evolution, and promoting TSM across the industry.
 She is an active member of the Species At Risk Advisory Committee (SARAC) and is dedicated to working on species at risk and protected areas related issues.
 Tara also works with Indigenous partners through the management of MAC’s Aboriginal Affairs Committee.
 Tara previously worked for a municipality where she was responsible for delivering economic and community development initiatives.
 Tara graduated from the University of Windsor with a Bachelor of Arts in International Relations and Development Studies.